Group-B-Java/Java_project/README.md

 Michael did 2.  **Use byte and character streams for simulation of the data exchange in the system**

-Roamilkumar did 3. **Add logs files for each day for each charging station, for each energy source and for all system as whole**
+Ammar Haziq did 3. **Add logs files for each day for each charging station, for each energy source and for all system as whole**

-Ammar did 4. **Give user the possibility to open the requested log file based on the name of the equipment or date**
+Roamilkumar  did 4. **Give user the possibility to open the requested log file based on the name of the equipment or date**